The History of my Mormon Heritage

 He was named Ole Funder Hansen.
 Ole was born on April 15, 1939.

-Helfred Traveled to Aalborg to Try to Get Eli and Jytte Back.
+Helfred Traveled to Aalborg to Try to Get Eli and Jytte Back

 Mette and Ole’s Childhood

-Mette also recalls one day, while she was at the daycare, one of the workers beat Ole.
-Ole fell to the ground onto the tile by the stove and dislocated his arm.
-When their mother came to pick them up, she did not realize anything was wrong with Ole.
-After a couple of days, when Helfred finally noticed, she took him to the doctor.
-The doctor was unable to help Ole put his arm back into the socket.
-The doctor said it had been dislocated too long.
-For the rest of his life, his arm was paralyzed, but he was still able to use his hands and move his fingers.
+Mette also recalls one day at daycare, a worker beat Ole.
+He fell to the ground onto the tile by the stove and dislocated his arm.
+When their mother came to pick them up, she did not realize anything was wrong with him.
+After a couple of days when Helfred finally noticed, she took him to the doctor.
+The doctor was unable to help put his arm back into the socket.
+It had been dislocated too long.
+For the rest of Ole’s life his arm was paralyzed.
+Luckily, he was still able to use his hands and move his fingers.

 When it was time for Ole to start school, Helfred sent him away to a school for children with disabilities.
-Helfred says she sent him away because she was afraid other children would make fun of him because of his paralyzed arm.
+Helfred says she sent him away because she was afraid other children would make fun of him because of his paralyzed arm. was only allowed to come home on the weekends and on holidays.
+Mette missed her brother and was sad that he had been sent away.

-When Ole was 12 years old, he still did not know how to ride a bike because it was hard for him to balance with only one arm.
+When Ole was 12, he still could not ride a bike because it was too difficult for him to balance with only one arm.
 When Ole came home, Mette wanted to teach him to ride a bike.
-As she chased him down the street, she was unable to hold on to the bike.
+As she chased him down the street, she couldn’t hold on to the bike.
 Ole crashed into a parked ambulance.
-He flew off the bike and hit his head on the ambulance.
+He flew off the bike and hit his head on the vehicle.
 He got a severe concussion from the impact.

-When Ole was 15 years old, he got epilepsy.
+When he was 15 years old, he got epilepsy.
 The doctor said it was caused by the bike accident three years earlier.

-Mette says her childhood was not easy.
-She loved her dad even though he was an alcoholic.
-Her parents always fought because of the drinking.
-When Mette was 10 years old, her mother got a job cleaning trains, which she held for the next 25 years.
-It helped to pay the bills.
+Mette recalls that her childhood was not easy.
+She loved her father even though he was an alcoholic.
+Her parents fought constantly because of her dad’s drinking.
+When Mette was 10 years old her mother got a job cleaning trains, which she held for the next 25 years.
+It helped pay the bills.

 When Mette was 13, she met her half-sister, Jytte, for the first time.
 Jytte had come to Copenhagen because she was on her way to America, where she would spend the rest of her life.
 Mette’s half-brother, Eli, also immigrated to America.
+Mette dreamed of growing up and someday having enough money to visit them.

-Kitty Grethe Johanne Rasmussen
+My Grandmother, Kitty Grethe Johanne Rasmussen

 February 14, 1914-August 10, 2007